NittanyLion/Grumps.jl/docs/src/spreadsheet.md

 ```

 The columns are again variable names.
 Here, we need both market and choice, but the columns do not have to have those (default) headings.
 Indeed, choice could have been replaced with purchase, and nothing would have been different, albeit that the same product
 and market descriptors should be used across data sources (spreadsheets).
-The markets and products could have had more descriptive names, and the column headings could have been different.
+The markets and products could have had more descriptive names (e.g.\ "Pennsylvania" instead of "market 1"), and the column headings could have been different.

 ## Market sizes